pratickjha/Analytics-Project-repository/README.md

 # Analytics-Project-repository
-# This  repository contains various analysis using Python with Jupiter Notebook.
+# This  repository contains various data analysis by Python using Jupiter Notebook.